 Comments/Issues Raised Response within the guideline.
 L4 The CWT supports this proposed guideline, which is based on sound detailed principles.
 No changes required.
 S1 Is already covered by LP Policy.
 It is assumed that this comment relates to either Policy GR2 or Policy H6.
-The VDS provides more detail of GR2 in the form of a locationally specific guideline.
-H6 refers to the scale of residentia development within the open countryside and Green Belt, with respect to limited development within an Infill Boundary Line (IBL) .
+The VDS provides more detail o GR2 in the form of a locationally specific guideline.
+H6 refers to the scale of residential development within the open countryside and Green Belt, with respect to limited development within an Infill Boundary Line (IBL) 1 .
 Smallwood doesn't have an IBL due to the predominantly open and loose-knit character of existing development.
 Therefore no changes necessary.

-Within this boundary development is still subject to open countryside or Green Belt policies, but in addition some controlled housing infill may be permitted.
+1 Within this boundary development is still subject to open countryside or Green Belt policies, but in addition some controlled housing infill may be permitted.

 Comments/Issues Raised Response S2 It would be helpful to define 'unobtrusive' in this context.
 Comment noted.
 S3 and S4 The CWT supports these proposed guidelines.
 No changes required.
 B1 - B6 These are very prescriptive and do not accommodate high quality contemporary design.
 Reliance on traditional materials and methods may be relatively costly and lead to pale imitations of the original models.
-A low-density constraint would not allow affordable housing, which may be the most sustainable (and necessary) form of development in the rural context. worded to allow some Paragraph 6.3 Neither Sycamore nor Beech are native to the area, and their use should not be encouraged 'Native' deleted and replaced with 'common'.
+A low-density constraint would not allow affordable housing, which may be the most sustainable (and necessary) form of development in the rural context. worded to allow some flexibility with the words 'normally' and 'where appropriate'.
+They also wouldn't prevent high quality, contemporary design being acceptable.
+Paragraph 6.3 Neither Sycamore nor Beech are native to the area, and their use should not be encouraged 'Native' deleted and replaced with 'common'.
 OS2 It would be helpful to identify and place TPOs on important hedgerow trees.
 Species and sizes of preferred replacement trees should be given.
 Information on Tree Preservation orders and tree planting are included in SPD 14: Trees and Development.
 Paragraph 8.2 Are there also opportunities in the river or brook for micro-power generation?
 Information on small hydro schemes can be found in Planning for Renewable Energy: A Companion Guide to PPS22.